zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 If we momentarily forget the possibility to generate classes then the source code must inevitably contain all possible composite class declarations allowed by the domain model.
-Such explicit declarations can assume basically two forms.
+Such explicit declarations may assume basically two forms.

 The concrete one (using Scala notation):